Cornally/jack/_components/card.md

 ---
 title: Cards
-description: Card components can be used to isolate or create separation between content.
+description: Cards can be used to isolate or create separation between content.
 You may indicate state or include media (think photos or videos) in your cards.
+They occupy 100% the width of their container by default.
+In our examples, we wrap the cards with our grid construct to constrain the width.
 layout: component
 states:
     - item:
         title: Default
-        description: Cards occupy 100% the width of their container by default.
-In our example, we throw our grid construct around our card to constrain the width.
         tpl: card.html
+    - item:
+        title: Media Card
+        description: Include a photo or video thumbnail alongside your card content
+        tpl: card--media.html
+    - item:
+        title: Stateful Card
+        description: Indicate state by adding the states defined inside <code>colors.scss</code>
+        tpl: card--states.html
 ---
 <div class="container content">
     <h1>{{ page.title }}</h1>